 For the time being, the new startup law is just a preliminary draft law.

-Until July the 21st, this bill has been in the public consultation phase, admitting opinions and suggestions from the general public.
+Until the end of 2021, this draft bill was in the public consultation phase, admitting opinions and suggestions from the public.

-It will not be until then that the law can enter into force, and we will then be able to inform about the specifics of this new residence permit.
+It will not be until then that the law can enter into force, and we will then inform about the specifics of this new residence permit.

 However, if you want to be updated with the latest news about this visa, subscribe to our newsletter and receive the latest news via email: